top of page

 Accompaniment piano

 Without music theory.
 A good introduction to classical or jazz music, focusing on understanding the keyboard through logical harmonic relationships (visual approach to the keyboard), without relying on written music.
 The lessons are based on a method I’ve written, an excerpt of which you’ll find here.
 This method serves as a foundation for both the lessons and your personal development.
-Despite the absence of traditional theory, it is already possible to create your own small compositions using this knowledge.
+Despite the absence of traditional theory, it is already possible to create your own compositions using this knowledge.

 Option 2